nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 ### Editing Properties

-Properties of the documents, aka metadata, help the document to be more accurately referenced.
+Properties of the documents, a.k.a. metadata, help the document to be more accurately referenced.
 Some properties are automatically filled in by the system, but most of them need to be filled in by users.
 When you create a document (file, note, workspace, section, or any other document type), its properties are empty.

 The Nuxeo Platform uses Dublin Core metadata by default, although not all of them are necessarily displayed to the user by default.
 Dublin Core metadata are: